Datatrans Payment Button

 buttonStyle The style of button, described here String

-merchantId Your google pay merchantId.
+merchantId Your Google Pay merchantId.
 Can be found in the Google Pay merchant console String

 buttonType The type of button, described here String